SQL PARTITION BY Explained

 Here's the thing about PARTITION BY.
 You're going to meet it in 21% of verified DE SQL interview questions, and in almost every senior-level loop we've scraped.
 The good news is the mental model is tiny.
 Split the rows into bins, compute a window function inside each bin, keep every original row in the output.
 That's it.
 That's the whole clause.

-Questions using PARTITION BY
+PARTITION BY Syntax

 -- General syntax